jdmartin/dhlinux-jekyll/index.md

 ## Welcome to the DHLinux Wiki!

-### Errors Ahead: Pages Currently Undergoing a Revamp - Expected Completion: December 2021
+### Errors Ahead: Pages Currently Undergoing a Revamp - Expected Completion: July 2023
 <br/>
 This Wiki remains a work-in-progress, and is meant to contain and extend the notes from the '[Creating LAMP Infrastructure for DH Projects](https://dhlinux.org/2019Coursepack.pdf)' course given at [DHSI](http://dhsi.org/).

-Former participants of the course are welcome, and invited, to get in touch if they have an interest in adding content to these pages.
+[Placeholder text inviting submissions via GitHub]

-DHSI
+Tutorials
 ----

 -   [Tutorials and Setup Guides](tutorials/Tutorials-and-Setup-Guides/)